Takis (snack): Other products

 In July 2020, Razor released their scooter designed with the Takis brand.
-Also in that month, Totino's released Totino's Takis Fuego Mini Snack Bites, consisting of pizza snack rolls covered in Takis Fuego seasoning.
+Also in that month, Totino's released Totino's Takis Fuego Mini Snack Bites, consisting of pizza rolls covered in Takis Fuego seasoning.
 In October 2020, Takis introduced Takis Hot Nuts, featuring peanuts in a crunchy shell coated with Takis seasoning.
 Its flavors include Fuego, Flare and Smokin' Lime.
 In 2021, Grupo Bimbo expanded the Takis snack portfolio to include: